-The Psychology Staff as a group sees about 18% of the student body each year.
-A Psychology Intern could see anywhere from 80 – 100 different therapy clients during the training year, depending upon how they manage the number of sessions they offer each client and how many brief or crisis contacts they happen upon as they cover the clinic’s screening hours.
+The Psychology Staff as a group sees about 20% of the student body each year.
+A Psychology Intern could see anywhere from 80 – 100 different therapy clients during the training year, depending upon how they manage the number of sessions they offer each client and how many brief or crisis contacts they happen upon as they cover the clinic’s Recommendation and Referral hours.
 This will naturally vary by the theoretical orientation and developmental needs of each intern, as well as by the severity of the clinical presentations they have on their caseload.
-CHWS has no session limit, and we encourage interns (and ourselves) to make the length of treatment match the therapeutic need.
+CHWS has no session limit, but we typically see clients every 2 weeks, thus long term weekly counseling is not what we offer our students.
 We are “well-utilized” (very busy) during most of the academic year, so we do remain attuned to when we might reasonably terminate therapy with each client, but we do not have an arbitrary upper limit.
 Psychology Interns will find that they do have a few clients they treat through most of the year, but also need to be adept at quickly establishing rapport and assessing needs at intake, as they will have just a few contacts with some clients, too.

 About 60% of Puget Sound students are female and 40% male, as is common in liberal arts settings.
 Students of color present at CHWS in proportion to their numbers on campus.
-We are reaching out to minoritized students with more intention and offering a group that will be co-led with the Director for Intercultural Engagement as we strive to meet the needs of our students.
+We are reaching out to minoritized students with more intention.
+This includes outreach events, tabling and offering an intercultural support group.

 Clients are most often being treated for moderate levels of distress and psychopathology.
 In our opinion this is an exceptional opportunity for trainees to deepen clinical effectiveness, as clients are neither too compromised to engage in “talk therapy” nor too high-functioning to change as a result of it.
 Because both clinical and developmental issues are most often at play with our clients, an intern’s ability to perceive relational and developmental issues is quite important.